1) 1921- ZIONISM A GREAT AND NOBLE IDEA

 10) 1933 – EINSTEIN: ZIONISM IS ABOUT THE ECONOMIC AND CULTURAL RECONSTRUCTION OF OUR NATIVE LAND.

-• For us Jews, Palestine is not just a charitahle or colonial enterprise, but a problem of central importance for the Jewish people.
+• For us Jews, Palestine is not just a charitable or colonial enterprise, but a problem of central importance for the Jewish people.
 Palestine is not primarily a place of refuge for the Jews of Eastern Europe but the embodiment of the re-awakening corporate spirit of the whole Jewish nation.

 • At the same time they imitated the external forms of Gentile life, departed more and more from their religious and social traditions, and adopted Gentile customs, manners, and habits of thought.
-It seemed as though they were completely losing their identity in the superior numbers and more highly organized culture of the uations among whom they lived, so that in a few geuerations there would be no trace of them left.
+It seemed as though they were completely losing their identity in the superior numbers and more highly organized culture of the uations among whom they lived, so that in a few generations there would be no trace of them left.
 A complete disappearance of Jewish nationality in Central and Western Europe seemed inevitable.

 • The first step in that direction is that we Jews should once more become conscious of our existence as a nationality and regain the self-respect that is necessary to a healthy existence.
-We must leam once more to glory in our ancestors and our history and once again take upon ourselves, as a nation, cultural tasks of a sort calculated to strengthen our sense of the community.
+We must lean once more to glory in our ancestors and our history and once again take upon ourselves, as a nation, cultural tasks of a sort calculated to strengthen our sense of the community.

 • It is from this point of view that I would have you look at the Zionist movement.
 Today history has assigned to us the task of taking an active part in the economic and cultural reconstruction of our native land.
 Enthusiasts, men of brilliant gifts, have cleared the way, and many excellent members of our race are prepared to devote themselves heart and soul to the cause.
 May everyone of them fully realize the importance of this work and contribute, according to his powers, to its success.